anna-khlyzova/multimodal_emotion_analysis/README.md

 * model-based model (final hidden layers of the text-based and image-based models are joined and passed through three fully-connected layers, updating the weights of both text-based and image-based models)

 ## Dataset
 The dataset can be found in [data](data/).
-The multilabel dataset is stored in .csv format and split into training and test datasets (90/10).
+The multilabel dataset is stored in .csv format and split into training and test sets (90/10).
 Each .csv file has *image*, *text* columns, as well as columns for labels (each label is prefixed with either *emotion*, *relation*, or *stimulus*).
 We do not publish the images we collected from Reddit due to the rights, but an example of an image can be found in [images](data/images).
 The dataset consists of 1061 multimodal social media posts collected from Reddit and annotated for emotions, text-image relations, and emotion stimuli, using Amazon Mechanical Turk.
 The exact annotation procedure is described in the paper.

 ## Install